xinyiyu18/DataProject2/README.md

 Line 14: Register as a Chalice project.

 Line 16-23: Create a Lambda function that runs periodically.
-If the time is greater than 1 hour, it will stop puting the data into MongoDB;
+If the time is greater than 1 hour, it will stop putting the data into MongoDB;
 Otherwise, it will update the data in MongoDB every minute.